 Julie managed a small nursery and recruited a very experienced childcare practitioner, Miriam.
 However, after just a few weeks it became clear that there were personality clashes with Miriam and other members of staff, so much so that they were refusing to work with her.

-Part of the relationship issues were that Miriam would regularly criticise the working practices of other members of staff.
-In addition Miriam had approached Julie and informed her that the staff members in the room where she was working were not complying with the law regarding care provision, as the toilets were not checked regularly and there either wasn’t any, or not sufficient written records of the incidents that took place during the day in the room.
+Part of the relationship issues was that Miriam would regularly criticise the working practices of other members of staff.
+In addition, Miriam had approached Julie and informed her that the staff members in the room where she was working were not complying with the law regarding care provision, as the toilets were not checked regularly and there either wasn’t any or not sufficient written records of the incidents that took place during the day in the room.

 When is a disclosure protected?

-The Croner employment expert told Julie that Miriam informing her of staff failing to meet their legal obligations regarding toilet cleaning and record keeping, could fulfil the criteria of making a protected disclosure.
+The employment expert told Julie that Miriam informing her of staff failing to meet their legal obligations regarding toilet cleaning and record-keeping could fulfil the criteria of making a protected disclosure.
 They went on to explain that the criteria for a protected disclosure is:

 - There is a disclosure of information;